 The District has a list of Standard Response Protocols designed to help staff react in a consistent and thoughtful way during an emergency situation.
 In 2019-20, "Run, Hide, Fight" was added to these protocols as a strategy to protect lives of students and staff in the event of a threat.
-The District has also implemented barricading of spaces and first aid as well as first aid trainings as additional strategies to respond to threats.
+The District has also implemented barricading of spaces and first aid trainings as additional strategies to respond to threats.